Health coaching for managers

 • High decision-making authority under pressure

-• Professional handling of and under time pressure
+• Dealing professionally with and under time pressure

 • Fulfilling various expectations

-In order to meet all these demands and stresses and to survive in the long term, our organism has developed a clever "self-coaching" method that you have probably heard of before: Flight or Fight VS Rest and Digest (in English: fight or flight & rest and digest).
-In a health coaching for Executives we analyze your individual stressors and find individual solutions together.
+In order to cope with all these demands and stresses and to survive in the long term, our body has developed a clever „self-coaching“ method that you have probably heard of: Flight or Fight VS Rest and Digest.
+In a health coaching session for Managers we analyze your individual stressors and find individual solutions together.

-Fight or Flight VS Rest and Digest – Executive Health Coaching
+Fight or Flight VS Rest and Digest - Health coaching for managers

-The parasympathetic or vagus nerve can be strong or weak.
-If it is strong, then the body can recover well after stress, heart rate, respiration, blood pressure, digestion run ideally.
+The parasympathetic nervous system or vagus nerve can be strong or weak.
+If it is strong, the body can recover well after stress and the heart rate, breathing, blood pressure and digestion are ideal.

-There are studies that describe a positive connection between a strong parasympathetic nervous system and positive emotions and health.
-You can also benefit from this in the context of health coaching for executives.
+There are studies that describe a positive correlation between a strong parasympathetic nervous system and positive emotions and health.
+You can also benefit from this in the context of health coaching for managers.
 A high parasympathetic nervous system is associated with increased serotonin and dopamine levels, as well as better interpersonal relationships.
-Executives can particularly benefit from this knowledge.
+Managers can particularly benefit from this knowledge.

-A weak vagus, on the other hand, is associated with inflammation, increased susceptibility to illness, negative emotions, depression, heart attacks or strokes
+A weak vagus, on the other hand, is associated with inflammation, increased susceptibility to illness, negative emotions and even depression, heart attacks or strokes

-It is important for HRV coaching to understand how we can measure the strength of our parasympathetic nervous system.
-I would like to briefly address important medical terms that are often confused.
-Health coaching for executives is now a MUST given the immense pressure.
+To do this, it is important for HRV coaching to understand how we can measure the strength of our parasympathetic nervous system.
+I would like to briefly discuss important medical terms that are often confused.
+Health coaching for managers is now a MUST in view of the immense stress levels.

 Heart rate variability (HRV) as a subjective health characteristic in coaching

-Pulse: Heartbeats, the effects of which are measured in the periphery, such as on the wrist
+Pulseheartbeats, the effect of which is measured in the periphery as at the wrist

-Heart rate variability (HRV): HRV is the difference in time between consecutive heartbeats.
+Heart rate variability (HRV): HRV is the difference in time between successive heartbeats.

-Accordingly, “one in four […] is often stressed.
-The main stresses are work, self-demanding and fear for family members.”
+According to the survey, „one in four [...] is frequently stressed.
+The main stressors are work, self-demands and fear for relatives.“

 The conclusion of the study is:

-In particular, long-lasting stress phases drain one's own resources.
-"In addition to physical complaints such as back pain, headaches and stomach problems, constant stress can also affect the psyche," says TK CEO Dr. Jens Baas.
-"The range extends to exhaustion and depression."
-According to the study, the majority of those who are frequently stressed suffer from exhaustion (80 percent), sleep disorders (52 percent), headaches and migraines (40 percent) or depression or depression (34 percent). .
-In the US, 56% now use health coaching for executives.
+Long periods of stress, in particular, drain your own resources. „In addition to physical complaints such as back pain, headaches and stomach problems, constant stress can also affect the psyche,“ says TK CEO Dr. Jens Baas. „The spectrum ranges from exhaustion to depression.“ According to the study, the majority of those who are frequently stressed suffer from exhaustion (80 percent), sleep disorders (52 percent), headaches and migraines (40 percent) or depression (34 percent).
+In the USA, 56 % now make use of health coaching for managers.

 Free initial consultation